ajaykumar4127/phd2mm/README.md

 not be saved.
 You can also delete your currently selected profile by clicking "Delete Profile" button.

+As of v1.2, you can now click "Enable Mod Randomization Option" to allow the "Randomly Add and Remove Mods" button to be clicked.
+Clicking the "Randomly Add and Remove Mods" button will randomly add mods.
+To disable the mod randomization option, click "Disable Mod Randomization Option".
+As of this time, this simple mod randomization does not take mod conflicts into account, so be warned.

 # 6. Mod Installation
 When you're done with choosing your mods and saving the profile, click the Install All